 Sometimes you can make day-to-day profits but the instances are quite rare.
 Approximately 80% of people who invest their money in any financial instrument end up losing money instead of making money; that’s a proven fact.
 Have patience and understand one simple fact about investing – It’s A Long Term Game.

 Have you ever fallen in love?
 If you have then you know what I’m talking about.
 You get completely engrossed in that girl/boy and forget all other gold mines around you.

 If a stock increases in value, we feel amazing as our choice was good and we forget that we bought the stock for investment, meaning if it performs well, you should think of selling it or forgetting about it (if you’re investing for the long term).

 Just because a company is showing steady growth over some time doesn’t mean you only focus on that company.
-I recommend you have a list of the top 10 companies you like and spend equal amounts of time in all learning about all of them.
+I recommend you have a list of the top 10 companies you like and spend equal amounts of time learning about all of them.

 Do you know what Investing 101 says?
 It says to not invest in just one company.
 You need to diversify your investment portfolio.
 Diversification is the key to success in investing.

-Let’s get it straight, you’ve heard this a lot of times, investing is a risky game, one company that is making amazing growth in the last five years can easily become insolvent, which makes your share value Zero!
+Let’s get it straight, you’ve heard this a lot of times, investing is a risky game, one company that has made amazing growth in the last five years can easily become insolvent, which makes your share value Zero!
 That’s exactly why people who invest in mutual funds show better returns than those who just invest in a particular stock and keep diversification at bay.

 So instead of leaning on just one company to make you money, pick up a few stocks from every industry you know of and trust.
 A few of these companies will make your profits while the others give losses; overall making it a balanced portfolio with normal profits.